Grokmoo/sulis/Readme.md

 ### Prerequisites
 You'll need recent versions of Rust and Cargo installed.
 The game will compile on the latest stable version.
 [Get Rust](https://www.rust-lang.org/)

 On Linux, you will need the ALSA development files installed for audio support.
 On Debian / Ubuntu, `apt-get install libasound2-dev`.
-On Red Hat / Fedora, `yum install alsa-lib-devel`
+On Red Hat / Fedora, `yum install alsa-lib-devel`.

+On Windows Subsystem for Linux (WSL) running Ubuntu, run `sudo apt install build-essential libasound2-dev pkg-config`.

 ### Installation